Kilonovae and Long-duration Gamma-ray Bursts: Conclusion

 \section{Conclusion}

-Our work provides strong support for the idea that collapsars are a viable origin for the kilonovae associated with long-duration gamma-ray bursts.
+Our work provides support for the idea that collapsars are a viable origin for the kilonovae associated with long-duration gamma-ray bursts and motivates additional detailed studies of photo-nuclear interactions in collapsar jet heads.
 We have demonstrated that the composition of weak $r$-process elements (up to proton number $Z \sim 50$ or mass number $A \sim 130$) can produce a spectrally evolving red component in kilonova emission.
 Thus a red kilonova does not inherently imply the synthesis of heavy $r$-process material --- a view that challenges contemporary interpretations.
 These insights prompt a reassessment of kilonova modeling assumptions and the inferred nucleosynthetic yields from such events.
 Future multi-messenger observations that include gravitational wave detections will be critical in distinguishing between the proposed mechanisms responsible for kilonovae associated with long-duration gamma-ray bursts.